magoyette/.emacs.d/README.md

 ## Local settings

-This Emacs configuration requires the creation of a file named local-settings.el in the folder ~/.emacs.d.
+This Emacs configuration requires the creation of a file named `local-settings.el` in the folder `~/.emacs.d`.

-The local-settings.el file is used for configurations that vary depending on the computer.
+The `local-settings.el` file is used for configurations that vary depending on the computer.

 ### Org mode local settings

-The org-settings.el file will try to call a function named local-settings-set-org-agenda-files to set the org-agenda-files variable.
+The `org-settings.el` file will try to call a function named `local-settings-set-org-agenda-files` to set the `org-agenda-files` variable.

-This function should be defined in local-settings.el.
+This function should be defined in `local-settings.el`.

 ```elisp
 (defun local-settings-set-org-agenda-files ()